 In the same way, tenants who know that their landlords are listening carefully often report higher levels of satisfaction with their rental homes.
 You can cultivate this satisfaction by specifically requesting feedback from your tenants.
-While asking your tenants if there are any problems is a good thing, you can go the extra mile by asking them for a “wish list” of items.
-If possible, include at least one of these items in your property maintenance plan.
+While asking your tenants if there are any problems is good, you can go the extra mile by asking them for a “wish list” of items.
+Include at least one of these items in your property maintenance plan if possible.
 In doing so, you’re showing your tenants that their long-term happiness is something you’re willing to invest in.

-Observe these strategies and apply them where you can, so that you will be able to improve your tenant retention, as well as your investment’s bottom line.
+Observe these strategies and apply them where you can, so that you can improve your tenant retention and your investment’s bottom line.
 If this list seems a little overwhelming, Real Property Management Executives Greater Atlanta can make a real difference.
 Contact us online or call us at 678-504-8580 and ask our Alpharetta property managers about our flexible property management plans.